The Early Music Program at UNT

 The ensembles within the Early Music Studies Area offer one of the largest and most active performance activities of its type in North America.
-With a collection of over 250 instruments, nearly any ensemble of the 16th, 17th and 18th centuries can be assembled.
-Ensembles perform regularly throughout Texas and the United States.
-Graduates are performing in some of the most prestigious baroque orchestras in North America.
+With a collection of over 260 instruments, nearly any ensemble performing 16th-, 17th- and 18th century repertoire can be assembled.
+Ensembles perform regularly throughout Texas and the United States and at the Boston & Berkeley Early Music Festivals.

-- Jennifer Lane -Voice
+- Jennifer Lane -voice

 - Stacie Mickens - natural horn

 - Arash Noori - lute, theorbo and baroque guitar